-Our guide was loud and theatrical, and had no problem making himself heard by the crowd of people clustered hopefully around him.
+Our guide was loud and theatrical, and he had no problem making himself heard by the crowd of people clustered hopefully around him.
 “It had to happen sometime,” he boomed.
 “A North American telling you about those two icons of English literature, Dickens and Shakespeare!”
+I was on a tour organised by London Walks, an exploration of the City of London and its literary icons.

 A London Walks Tour

-We were on a tour organised by London Walks, and our guide was David.
-He knew his stuff.
+David, our guide, knew his stuff.
 Snippets from the whole history of London, from the layers of Saxon society to Victorian prisons and street urchins.
 He told us how Shakespeare’s London was dominated by three buildings: St Paul’s Cathedral and London Bridge (both now rebuilt), and the Tower of London.
 As he spoke, he brought the old city to life, even where there was very little still to be seen.

 Even for someone like me, who has been visiting London, on and off, for more decades than I care to remember, there was something new to be learnt.
 We passed St Paul’s, where I pondered the contrast between the old cathedral and the tall and ultra-modern buildings around it, and David stopped to show us the place where public proclamations would have been made in Shakespeare’s time, a sort of 16th century equivalent of the daily TV news broadcast.